How to Become a Physical Therapy Technician

 • Customer Service/Professionalism and Career Preparation

-Becoming a physical therapy technician is a great way to make a difference in a healthcare setting without pursuing years and years of expensive post-secondary education.
-Because the program is relatively short, it often works well for various types of students – including those who go to school while working or caring for their families.
+Becoming a physical therapy technician is a great way to make a difference in a healthcare setting without years and years of expensive post-secondary education.
+Because the program is relatively short, it often works well for various types of students, including those who go to school while working or caring for their families.

-Contact The College of Health Professions today to learn more about our Physical Therapy Technician Certificate Program or to get started.
+Ready to take the next step?
+Contact CHCP today to learn more about our Physical Therapy Technician Certificate Program, or apply now to get started.